 - After running the VBA Code, you will be able to change the font color which has been given in the below screenshot.

-2. Apply the Color Index Command to Change Font Color with Excel VBA
+2. Applying Color Index Command to Change Font Color with Excel VBA

 Now, we will use the Color Index command in VBA Code to change the font color in Excel.
 Microsoft has assigned distinct numbers to various colors.
-There is 56 numbers code.
-To modify the font color of any cell, we may pick any of the color codes from 1 to 56.
+There are 56 number codes.
+To modify the font color of any cell, we may pick any color codes from 1 to 56.
 These are given below.

 Let’s follow the steps below to change the font color!